Dental Tourism in Turkey

 How Long Do Zirconia Crowns Last?

-Zirconia crowns are a modern marvel, combining strength and longevity in a single restoration.
-A well-maintained zirconia crown can last 15 years or more, often rivaling the lifespan of a traditional metal crown while still looking completely natural.
-Vitrin Clinic considers zirconia an excellent long-term investment for patients who want lasting durability without sacrificing the natural appearance that porcelain and ceramic crowns are known for providing.
+Zirconia crowns combine strength and longevity.
+A well-maintained zirconia crown can last 15 years or more.
+It often rivals a traditional metal crown while looking completely natural.
+Vitrin Clinic considers zirconia an excellent long-term investment for lasting durability and aesthetics.

 How Long Do Resin Crowns Last?

-Resin crowns have the shortest lifespan among all crown types, typically lasting only 5 to 7 years before needing replacement or repair.
-They are the least durable of the permanent options and are prone to staining, chipping, and general wear over time.
-Because of these limitations, resin crowns are often used at Vitrin Clinic as a temporary or interim solution rather than a recommended long-term restorative choice for most patients.
+Resin crowns have the shortest lifespan among all crown types.
+They typically last only 5 to 7 years before needing replacement or repair.
+They are the least durable permanent option and prone to staining, chipping, and wear.
+Because of these limitations, resin crowns are often used as a temporary or interim solution at Vitrin Clinic.

 How Do Costs Compare Among the Different Types of Dental Crowns?

-For many, the cost of a dental crown is a significant factor in their decision.
-The price can vary widely depending on the material, the complexity of the procedure, and the location of the clinic.
-The different types of dental crowns and cost can be a confusing topic, so let's break down the general price points.
+For many, the cost of a dental crown is a significant factor.
+The price varies widely depending on the material, procedure complexity, and clinic location.
+The different types of dental crowns and cost can be confusing, so let's break down the general price points.
 In Turkey, per-crown prices typically fall as follows: resin crowns from $150–$300, metal/base-metal crowns from $250–$450, PFM crowns from $350–$600, all-ceramic/porcelain crowns from $400–$700, and zirconia crowns from $450–$800, with premium high-translucency zirconia reaching up to $1,000 per tooth.
 Final pricing always depends on the individual treatment plan.

 Why Are Metal Crowns Sometimes More Affordable?